Refinement Meetings

 For Scrum teams, take a Sprint Break and spend one whole day in 3 sessions x 90 minutes to prepare the top stories ordered in the Product Backlog and expected to be delivered in the Next Sprint.

-The critical condition for this approach to work is to analyze user stories that are of immediate priority.
+The critical condition for this approach to work is to analyse user stories that are of immediate priority.
 Do not spend time on stories that are not expected to be delivered in the next Sprint or iteration.

 Tips for success: